Donders-Institute/bidscoin/docs/tutorial.rst

 2. Data preparation
 ~~~~~~~~~~~~~~~~~~~

-Create a tutorial playground folder in your home directory by executing these shell commands:
+Create a tutorial playground folder by executing these shell commands:

 .. code-block:: console

-   $ bidscoin --download .              # Download the tutorial data (use a "." for the current folder or adapt it to your needs)
+   $ bidscoin --download .              # Download the tutorial data (use a "." for the current folder or a pathname of choice to save it elsewhere)
-   $ cd bidscointutorial                # Go to the downloaded data (or provide the path to the subfolders when calling the bidscoin tools)
+   $ cd bidscointutorial                # Go to the downloaded data (or prepend the full pathname to the input arguments when calling the bidscoin tools)

 The new ``bidscointutorial`` folder contains a ``raw`` source-data folder and a ``bids_ref`` reference BIDS folder, i.e. the intended end product of this tutorial.
 In the raw folder you will find these DICOM series (aka "runs"):